rajhraval/My100DaysOfSwiftUI/Project 16 - HotProspects/Project16.md

 - Generating a QRCode from String using CoreImage
 - Scanning a QRCode and adding to the list by adding a depedency using the Swift Package Manager
 - Marking contacts as Contacted/Uncontacted using ContextMenus

+### Project 16 - HotProspects - Day 84 of 100DaysOfSwiftUI

+> Enthusiasm is common; endurance is rare - Angela Duckworth

+Today I learnt about:

+- Saving and loading data using UserDefaults
+- Encapsulating objects and working with AccessControl
+- Posting UserNotifications